BigEggStudy/UW-CSEP-590C-Sp20-Full-Stack-Deep-Learning/Assignments/Assignment4-SequenceModels.md

 ## Q1 RNNs vs LSTMs
 What is the main problem present in RNNs that LSTMs are meant to be address?

+> LSTM can deal with [Vanishing Gradient Problem](https://en.wikipedia.org/wiki/Vanishing_gradient_problem).
+Like the ResNet for CNNs.

 ## Q2 Sequence Problems
 Give one example of each of the following types of sequence problems:

 ### One-to-many:

+> Music generation is a one-to-many problem, that the input will be a empty set and output the song.

 ### Many-to-one:

+> A many-to-one problem can be high-frequency financial volatility forecasting, that the input should be a stream of quotes and trades over last few minutes and output the prediction (up or down).

 ### Many-to-many:

+> The translation will be a many-to-many problem because the word in one language doesn't mean it still one word in another language.

 ## Q3 Bidirectionality
 In a deep learning model developed for the machine translation task, what would be the purpose of making LSTMs bidirectional?

+> For normal unidirectional LSTM, it can only learn from the information of the past because the only inputs it has seen are from the past.
+With bidirectional, it can run the inputs from past to future and from future to past.
+Then after bind the 2 hidden states, the model can preserve information from both past and future at any point in time.
+>
+> With bidirectional, the model can understand context better.
+So can be easier for the network to predict what the next word in a sentence, and this help the machine translation task a lot during the encode and decode.

 ## Q4 Explore in a notebook
 A sentiment classification example is given in this colab notebook